pwtyler/documentation/source/_docs/composer.md

 This workflow has one very serious shortcoming, that is site-specific dependencies are likely to cause a lot of conflicts.
 The practical use case for this workflow is for a large group of sites that require a single set of dependencies.
 You should only use this method if you don’t intend to use site specific themes, modules, or plugins downstream.

+You can also prevent upstream updates by [setting an empty upstream](/docs/guides/composer-convert/#change-upstreams).
+This action is available to Site Owner, Organization Administrator, and Users in Charge roles.

 ## Next Steps
 Follow the [Build Tools Guide](/docs/guides/build-tools/) to learn best practices for Composer on Pantheon, or [Drupal 8 and Composer on Pantheon Without Continuous Integration](/docs/guides/drupal-8-composer-no-ci/) if you don't want to use CI tools in your development process.